+TB5 TCB Power

+Т Description

-TB5 TCB Power Т Description 1 L y connecting TB5 of multiple units in parallel, PFC contactors will be inhibited from closing while a unit is 2 PFC soft starting.
+1 L By connecting TB5 of multiple units in parallel, PFC contactors will be inhibited from closing while a unit is

+2 PFC soft starting.
 PFCs that are already on line will remain on line.
-The lead unit in the parallel string requires soft starting.
-PFCs that are already on line will remain on line.
-The lead unit in the parallel string require 3 N TB5 pins 1 & 3 to be connected to the 120Vac source and neutral respectively.
+The lead unit in the parallel string requires TB5 pins 1 & 3 to be connected to the 120Vac source and neutral respectively.

+3 N